exxxar/Blackjack/README.md

 Blackjack with GUI in C# and WinForms

 The features and rules of implemented Blackjack game:
-* up to 7 players vs. dealer
+* Up to 7 players vs. dealer
 * Players can join the game after each completed shuffle
 * 4 decks
 * European type ("no hole card")